kuzudb/kuzu-blog/src/content/post/2024-05-06-rdf-shacl-and-kuzu.md

 ### Specify SHACL shape constraints

-SHACL allows us to define constraints on the RDF graph.
+Since the Kuzu-RDFLib plugin we implemented exposes an RDFLib `Graph` object, it can be used with any other library that works with RDFLib graphs.
+In this example, we will show how to use the [pySHACL](https://github.com/RDFLib/pySHACL) library, which validates RDFLib graphs against SHACL constraints.

 To demonstrate how this works, consider a scenario where we require that the `age` property of a `student` resource be an integer.
 The SHACL shape constraint for this is shown below:

 ```turtle
 @prefix sh:   <http://www.w3.org/ns/shacl#> .